19hours/sg-statutes/Acts/Employment Act.md

 (2) A female employee who delivers a child before 31st October 2008, and whose estimated delivery date for her confinement in respect of that child (as certified by a medical practitioner) is before 31st October 2008, shall not be entitled to any pay during the benefit period if she has served her employer for less than 180 days immediately preceding the day of her confinement.

-[28/2008 wef 31/10/2008]

 (2A) A female employee who delivers a child on or after 31st October 2008, or who delivers a child before 31st October 2008 but whose estimated delivery date for her confinement in respect of that child (as certified by a medical practitioner) is on or after 31st October 2008, shall not be entitled to any pay during the benefit period if she has served her employer for less than 90 days immediately preceding the day of her confinement.

-[28/2008 wef 31/10/2008]

 (3) Where a female employee has worked in her employment for any day during the benefit period before her confinement, she shall be entitled to receive in addition to her gross rate of pay for that day an amount that is equivalent to a day’s pay at the gross rate of pay or to absent herself from work on another day at the end of the benefit period.

 [36/95]

-(4) Notwithstanding any collective agreement or award to the contrary, a female employee shall not be entitled to any payment under subsection (1A) for any confinement if, at the time of the confinement —
+(4) Subject to any collective agreement or award to the contrary, a female employee shall not be entitled to any payment under subsection (1A) for any confinement if, at the time of the confinement —

 (a) she has 2 or more living children; and